 Terra's mission is to help accelerate your research by integrating data, analysis tools, and built-in security components to deliver frictionless research flows from data to results.

 Join our community and see how a cloud-native platform - built by the Broad Institute of MIT and Harvard Data Sciences Platform, Microsoft, and Verily Life Sciences - can transform the way you do bioinformatics research.

 Step 1 - Register your Terra account

 To get started with Terra, you'll first need to register.
 Account registration is free, and all that's required is a Google account.
 This could be a Gmail account, an institutional or G Suite email, or an Google account you set up that's associated with a non-Google address.
-Sign in with your Google account from the drop-down menu found in the top-left corner of the Terra site to register.
+Sign in with your Google account from the drop-down menu found in the top-left corner of the Terra app to register.

 Once you enter your login details and accept the Terms of Service, you will have registered on Terra!
 You are are now able to browse all of the sections of the site.
 When you are ready to start working in Terra, you'll need to get billing set up, but we'll get to that in a moment.